 During the year ended June 30, 2007, the State was authorized by constitutional amendment to issue \$200,000 of Surface Transportation Improvements Special Obligation Notes (Garvee Notes) to fund highway and road construction projects.
 These notes will be repaid from future federal highway revenues.
 Garvee Notes of \$76,000 were issued during October 2006 and \$33,000 were issued during April 2007.
-It is anticipated that approximately \$75,000 of additional Garvee notes will be issued during the fiscal year ending June 30, 2009.
+The Division sold \$76,835 of additional Garvee notes during the fiscal year ending June 30, 2009.